CipherSHLD/Ms-P-1A/README.md

 Please Read The Following Description

-Ms P-1A47 Created to make Windows Operating System unuseable in any capacity please use inside of Virtual machine or a safe sandbox do not use inside of a main operating system
+Ms P-1A47 Created to make Windows Operating System unuseable in any capacity please use inside of Virtual machine or a safe sandbox do not use inside of a main operating system Also Create a Folder for the Files then Create a Shortcut for the Exe File then run as Administrator.

 Features of the Virus and What to expect